Liberal Party of Australia: Morrison government (2018–2022)

 In economic affairs, after producing the lowest federal budget deficit in a decade, Treasurer Frydenberg predicted a small surplus in the 2019 Federal Budget, however the outbreak of the COVID-19 pandemic led to a dramatic increase in government expenditure and a brief recession by September 2020.
 Pandemic management became a core focus of the Morrison government, which instigated tight border controls, convened a National Cabinet to co-ordinate State and Territory government responses, and initiated a program of income support for business and workers.
 Two years into the pandemic, Australia had achieved one of the lowest death rates and highest vaccination rates in the world.
-By the fourth Frydenberg Budget in March 2022 ahead of the 2022 Election, Australia’s unemployment rate was at 4% and projected to drop to 3.75%, its lowest figure in 50 years.
+By the fourth Frydenberg Budget in March 2022 ahead of the 2022 Election, Australia's unemployment rate was at 4% and projected to drop to 3.75%, its lowest figure in 50 years.

 In trade and international affairs, the Morrison government concluded free trade agreements with Indonesia, the United Kingdom and India.
 In the Indo-Pacific region, Morrison launched the Pacific Step-Up initiative to increase engagement with Pacific Island nations, and revived the Quadrilateral Security Dialogue with Japan, India and United States.
 He also signed the AUKUS trilateral security pact with the United Kingdom and the United States to increase defence co-operation.
 The period was marked by a deterioration in bilateral relations with the increasingly autocratic Xi Jinping regime in China, with Australia calling for an independent inquiry into the origins of COVID-19 and China responding with trade sanctions.
 Following the Russian invasion of Ukraine in 2022, Morrison committed Australian military, diplomatic and humanitarian aid to support Ukraine's efforts to repel the Russian attack.

-The Morrison government was defeated at the 2022 election, after which Peter Dutton was elected to succeed Morrison as party leader.
-After leaving office, Morrison faced criticism after he revealed that during the pandemic emergency he had secretly held several ministerial positions while serving as prime minister, which led to Parliament passing a censure motion against him.
+The Morrison government was defeated at the 2022 election, ending nearly nine years of a Coalition government.
+After the loss, Defence Minister Peter Dutton was elected to succeed Morrison as party leader.
+After leaving office, Morrison faced criticism after he revealed that during the pandemic emergency he had secretly held several ministerial positions while serving as prime minister, which resulted in Parliament passing a censure motion against him.